-Mr. Melendez spent over 4 years in the United States Marine Corp and was Honorably Discharged in May 1994 with the rank of Corporal (E-4).
+Mr. Melendez spent over 4 years in the United States Marine Corp and was Honorably Discharged in May 1994 with the rank of Lance Corporal (E-3).
 He was stationed with the 1st Battalion, 1st Marine Division with MOS 0311 and with 1st Recon Light Armor.

 He worked 17 years in the semiconductor industry as shipping and Receiving Manager.
 He is the proud father of three sons and currently lives in Modesto CA with his wife of 30 years.